 This is natural and takes time.
 It’s OK to cry.
 But in addition to being sad and depressed, I would actually like him to be a little more angry.
 He seems a bit too amicable.
-Not that fighting and bitterness are good, but how can he not feel mad at her for ending what was probably a pretty good marriage, and by the way one that had 4 children.
+Not that fighting and bitterness are good, but how can he not feel angry at her for ending what was probably a pretty good marriage, and by the way one that had 4 children?
 Experiencing anger is healthy, if you make sure it doesn’t impact your children.

 2. Go to therapy.

 I think it should be required that everyone going through a divorce see a therapist, at least for a few months.

 3. Take accountability for his role in the divorce.

 I’m not really sure what he did, but no one is perfect and no one is a perfect partner.
 So, for whatever he did, he needs to take accountability and then forgive himself.

 4. Realize what was/is out of his control.

 His ex-wife has bipolar disorder.
 That is out of his control.
 She chose to divorce.
 That is out of his control.
 She chose to sleep with him even though she knew it was over.
 That is out of his control.
 If he accepts the way things are and the way things turned out, and focus on what he has control over now–his relationship with his ex, his ex, his life and his love life, and more, he can begin to heal and move on.

 5. He might find it helpful to go out with friends and even have a few dates, just to take his mind off of his sadness and loneliness.